 If you’ve ever watched a printer in action, raster engraving is not unlike this.
 The best way to describe raster engraving is to think of it as if you’re drawing something.
 You’d start with the outline which would be the vector engraving and then when you infill or colour in the part this would be the raster engraving.

 The laser moves forward and backward over the work, from top to bottom, marking the parts that the drawing tells it to.
 We like raster engraving to be shown by black infill of the shapes to be raster engraved.
 Raster engraving is very controllable, we can do just what you want, but it can also be rather slow (and therefore expensive).
 So sometimes a vector engraving can be more appropriate.

-A vector is a line, vector engraving is like laser cutting but we finely set the lasers not to cut all the way through, but to score the surface where we tell it to.
+A vector is a line.
+Vector engraving is like laser cutting however we finely set the lasers not to cut all the way through, but to score the surface where we tell it to.
 We like vector engraving lines to be shown as blue strokes.

 Is a type of raster engraving, but can only be done on a specialist engraving laser (we have 3), using a suitable greyscale image.

-Is not unlike 3D engraving, see above, but it uses a photo instead of a greyscale image.
+Is not unlike 3D engraving, as we’ve already talked about, but it uses a photo instead of a greyscale image.

 You may have seen videos on youtube about photo engraving, and although those videos and our machines are both laser engraving machines, the process used often takes longer to achieve.

 Just like raster engraving, the laser reads the tones of the image like your home printer would.
 The black parts receive the most power, and the white parts receive none.
 You can get some really good results, but ideally you’d need to provide an image of at least 300 DPI if not higher quality.